 - Require reasonable necessary measures to be taken to protect their property from foreseeable damage and for their security

 - Be compensated for loss or damage caused by relevant works

-- Ask for security for expenses before work starts under the Act to guard against a potential loss if works are not completed
+- Ask for security for expenses before work starts under the Act.
+This provides a measure of protection against a potential loss if works are not completed

 Further Guidance when appointing a Party Wall Surveyor